CENTRAL AFRICAN REPUBLIC NO LONGER IN NEWS, BUT PRAYER AND SUPPORT STILL NEEDED DUE TO PERSECUTION

 Lucien is a pastor who can not be with his flock because rebels are targeting church leaders.
 Omer, a government official, admired pastors for their courage during the crisis and continues to plead for God to protect his community, which is precariously perched on the edge of violence.
 Daud*, a Christian from a Muslim background, is thankful to have miraculously survived the crisis until now and believes only the gospel can bring healing to this land.

 Healing is needed in many regions where insecurity continues.
-In areas around Kaga Bandoro, Fulani migrants have abducted hundreds of people to perform hard labor or act as sex slaves.
+In areas around Kaga Bandoro, The Fulani are a large ethnic group in West Africa.
+A third of all Fulani people are pastoralists, making them the largest nomadic community in the world. migrants have abducted hundreds of people to perform hard labor or act as sex slaves.
 They have also invaded the towns of Mbres, not far from Kaga Bandoro, and Bria, where they chased out the people, killed many Christians and burned down their homes and churches.
 Pastors have been hunted down and killed.

 Additionally, the Christians of the mining town Ndassima face full-fledged slavery under Muslim Fulani lordship.
 Seleka hold authority over the Christians’ gold and diamond mining by buying at a very low rate.
 Often they take the minerals by force.
 No visitors are allowed in the area.